w3f/Grants-Program/applications/NeuroZK.md

 Though Cyborg and the [Phala Network](https://phala.network/) share aspirations of decentralized computing within the Polkadot/Kusama environment, our technical paths and business aspirations are distinct.
 Phala Network provides off-chain compute infrastructure for smart contract-based applications by enabling users to integrate 'phat' contracts with their existing smart contract logic.
 While Cyborg is focused on creating utility for web2 applications.

 Another related project appears to be [Wetee](https://github.com/wetee-dao), which employs a comparable technical architecture utilizing TEEs to safeguard user privacy.
 However, their specific market focus is currently untraceable.
-We are developing products for a validated market that has already attracted interest from various AI applications and 50 edge data center providers to join the network once it goes live.

 ![Write here](https://github.com/Cyborg-Network/Grants-Program/assets/93442895/a09109d1-e8f7-4ae5-8f4c-2eafc4b6ef6a)